 After the procedure, some recovery time is usually allowed to let the sedative wear off.
 Outpatient recovery time can take an estimate of 30–60 minutes.
 Patient is allowed to take a light meal before discharge.
 A common after effect from the procedure is a bout of flatulence and occasionally minor wind discomfort caused by air insufflation into the colon during the procedure.

-How much will I have to pay for a Colonoscopy?
+How much will I have to pay for a Colonoscopy in Singapore?

 (Colonoscopy Cost Singapore)